Advisors are available all summer! Make an appointment at the Meet with OCS page

-The employer will use the interview to evaluate your skills, professionalism, what motivates you, and your genuine interest in their work.
-Equally importantly, an interview gives you the chance to assess the organization and determine if it is a good fit for your interests and goals.
+Employers use interviews to evaluate a candidate’s skills, professionalism, and interest in the employer’s work.
+The interview also allows the candidate to assess the organization to determine if it fits their interests and goals.
 The key to a successful interview is research and practice!
-Begin by reviewing the interviewing tips below and these two brief animated videos: Interview Preparation and Telling Your Story.
+Review the tips below and these two brief videos: Interview Preparation and Telling Your Story.

-• The Behavioral Interview: Every interview has a behavioral portion, which includes a discussion of your resume, accomplishments, and the often-asked ‘Tell me About Yourself‘ question.
-Check out the sample behavioral interview questions compiled by OCS and use this accomplishment stories worksheet to develop the stories you’ll use when answering these behavioral questions.
+• The Behavioral Interview: Every interview has a behavioral portion, which includes discussing your resume, accomplishments, and the often-asked ‘Tell me About Yourself‘ question.
+Check out these sample behavioral interview questions and use this accomplishment stories worksheet to develop stories to use when answering behavioral questions.

-• The Case Interview: In addition to behavioral interviewing questions, some employers will use a case interview to gauge your ability to problem solve in real-time.
+• The Case Interview: Some employers use a case interview to gauge your problem-solving skills in real-time.
 This is a popular interview format for consulting roles and marketing positions.

 • The Technical Interview: Questions of a technical nature are used to assess specific skills and knowledge of a field.
 These questions are often used in interviews for computer science positions and technical finance roles.

-• Big Interview: Licensed by OCS, this mock interview tool allows students to choose among thousands of interview types, record their answers and watch them back for practice.
+• Big Interview: Licensed by OCS, this mock interview tool lets students choose among thousands of interview types, record their answers, and watch them back for further practice.

-• Illegal Interview Questions: It is important to know that there are some questions employers should not be asking candidates, and also how to handle these in the rare event it happens.
+• Illegal Interview Questions: It is important to know which questions employers should not ask candidates and how to handle these in the rare event they are asked.

 By Yale Office of Career Strategy